spotinst/help/src/docs/ocean-spark/tools-integrations/connect-jupyter-notebooks.md

 - The GatewayClient.url points to an Ocean Spark cluster, with an Ocean Spark cluster ID of the format *osc-xxxxxxxx* that you can find on the [Clusters](https://console.spotinst.com/ocean/spark/clusters) list in the Spot console.
 - The GatewayClient.auth_token is a [Spot API token](administration/api/create-api-token).
 - The GatewayClient.request_timeout parameter specifies the maximum amount of time Jupyter will wait until the Spark driver starts.
-If you have capacity available in your cluster, the wait time should be very short.
-If there isn't capacity, the Kubernetes cluster will automatically get a new node from the cloud provider, which usually takes a couple of minutes. *You should set the request_timeout to 10 minutes to give you a security margin.* Omitting this parameter will prevent you from starting a notebook.
+If you have capacity available in your cluster, the waiting time should be very short.
+If there isn't capacity, the Kubernetes cluster will get a new node from the cloud provider, which usually takes a couple of minutes. *You should set the request_timeout to 10 minutes to give you a security margin.* Omitting this parameter prevents you from starting a notebook.

 > **Tip**: If you run into issues starting the Jupyter notebook server, ensure that your Ocean for Apache Spark cluster is marked as available in the Spot console.